TypeStrong/ts-loader/test/execution-tests/README.md

 ## What sort of tests can be included?

 It's pretty much your choice what goes in testwise.
 At present there are only Jasmine tests in place; it should be possible to put any test in place that Karma is compatible with.
-The test pack also expects a `typings.json` file and calls `typings install` in each. **Be warned, type definitions are not installed until the test framework has been run.**  So if you're wanting to refactor a test you'll need to `typings install` if the requisite typings have not yet been installed.
-It's possible / probably that this may changed in the future; particularly to cater for situations where types should be acquired via yarn etc.
+You can specify dependencies (include @types dependencies) using `package.json`.
+As a first step before tests are executed, `yarn install` is called to install dependencies.

 ## Running / debugging the tests